This is frightening for many reasons.

 It’s not you who should be scared.
 We’ll probably be able to get you into the computer.
 It’s the previous owner who should be concerned; it’s clear they didn’t take a few important steps before selling their computer.

 You still need to tread very carefully.
 I’ll explain why.

 Become a Patron of Ask Leo! and go ad-free!

-They may think that they’ve deleted the files that they care about, but as I’ve discussed in many articles in the past, there are often sensitive remnants in other places, and even deleted data can sometimes be recovered.
+They may think they’ve deleted the files they care about, but as I’ve discussed in many articles in the past, there are often sensitive remnants in other places, and even deleted data can sometimes be recovered.